 Said the recorder, “But that is not because we haven’t tried.
 It’s not because we have not asked for a right to be heard at our council meetings.
 There have been things going on in the past few months that I have found appalling.”

-Page 2 of 2 - When the need came to hire a Class II operator to fill the shoes of Vince Cambarare, Garrett informed that on numerous occasions there were meetings with the State Department of Health, Environmental Services/ rural water representatives.
+When the need came to hire a Class II operator to fill the shoes of Vince Cambarare, Garrett informed that on numerous occasions there were meetings with the State Department of Health, Environmental Services/ rural water representatives.
 It was important to following state and federal regulations so council would know what was needed to hire a replacement Class II Water Operator.

 On the subject of hiring Garrett claimed Ihle allegedly: